RULES of Portsmouth Northsea Swimming Club (“the Club”) as at 31 January 2019

-1.1 The name of the Club shall be Portsmouth Northsea Swimming Club.
+1.1 The name of the Club shall be Portsmouth Northsea Swimming Club

-2.3The business and affairs of the Club shall at all times be conducted in accordance with the Laws and Technical Rules of the Amateur Swimming Association (“ASA Laws”) and in particular:
+2.3The business and affairs of the Club shall at all times be conducted in accordance with the Articles, Regulations and Technical Rules of Swim England (“Swim England Regulations”) and in particular:

-2.3.1 all competing members shall be eligible competitors as defined in ASA Laws; and shall recognise that the welfare of children is everyone’s responsibility and that all children and young people have a right to have fun, be safe and be protected from harm.
+2.3.2 the Club shall in accordance with Swim England Regulations adopt Swin England’s Child Safeguarding Policy and Procedures (“Wavepower”); and shall recognise that the welfare of children is everyone’s responsibility and that all children and young people have a right to have fun, be safe and be protected from harm.

-2.4.2 the Amateur Swimming Association;(to include the ASA/IOS Code of Ethics); and
+2.4.2 Swim England (to include the Code of Ethics); and

-2.4.4 FINA, the world governing body for the sport of swimming in all its disciplines (together “the Governing Body Rules”)
+2.4.4 FINA, the world governing body for the sport of swimming in all its disciplines (together “the Governing Body Rules”).

-2.5 In the event that there shall be any conflict between any rule or by-law of the Club and any of the Governing Body Rules then the relevant Governing Body Rule shall prevail
+2.5 In the event that there shall be any conflict between any rule or by-law of the Club and any of the Governing Body Rules then the relevant Governing Body Rule shall prevail.

 3.1 The total membership of the Club shall not normally be limited.
 If however the Committee considers that there is a good reason to impose any limit from time to time then the Committee shall put forward appropriate proposals for consideration at a General Meeting of the Club.
 The members shall have the right to impose (and remove) from time to time any limits on total membership (or any category of membership) of the Club.

 The Membership Secretary shall be required to give reasons for the refusal of any application for membership.
-Any person refused membership may seek a review of this decision before a review panel appointed by the Committee comprised of not less than three members (who may or may not be members of the Committee).
-The panel shall (wherever practicable) include one independent member nominated by the ASA South East Region.
+Any person refused membership may seek a review of this decision before a Review Panel appointed by the Committee (“Review Panel”) comprised of not less than three members (who may or may not be members of the Committee).
+The Review Panel shall wherever practicable include one independent member nominated by the Swim England South East Region.
 The person refused membership shall be entitled to make representations to the Review Panel.
 The procedures for review shall be at the discretion of the Review Panel whose decision shall be final and binding.

 3.6 The Club may refuse membership only for good and sufficient cause, such as conduct or character likely to bring the Club or the sport into disrepute, or, in the case of a swimmer, being unable to achieve the entry standards as laid down and provided by the Club to the applicant for membership.